Number 10 Policy Unit: Since 2019

-Munira Mirza was appointed director of the Policy Unit when Boris Johnson became Prime Minister.
+Munira Mirza was appointed director of the Policy Unit when Boris Johnson became prime minister.
 She had previously been Deputy Mayor of London with responsibility for Education and Culture under Johnson during his time as Mayor of London.
 Mirza resigned on 4 February 2022 after Johnson failed to apologise for making misleading remarks that implied that Keir Starmer failed to prosecute Jimmy Savile while the latter was Director of Public Prosecutions.

 Andrew Griffith MP was appointed to replace Mirza as the director of the Policy Unit until 8 July 2022.
 As a sitting MP, he was also appointed as Parliamentary Secretary (Minister for Policy and Head of the Prime Minister's Policy Unit).
 The role was left vacant from 8 July 2022, as Johnson announced his resignation as party leader, with a view to remaining as a caretaker prime minister until his successor had been chosen.

 The vacant post was filled by Jamie Hope on 6 September 2022 as part of the short-lived Truss ministry.

 When Rishi Sunak became prime minister in October 2022, Eleanor Shawcross, the daughter of the Commissioner for Public Appointments, William Shawcross and grand-daughter of the barrister Hartley Shawcross, became director of the Policy Unit.
 She had previously donated £20,000 to his leadership campaign, having advised him while he was Chancellor of the Exchequer.
-Shawcross had previously spent 6 years as deputy chief of staff to George Osborne during his time as Chancellor, and chief of staff at the Department of Work and Pensions where she was later made a non-executive director.
+Shawcross had previously spent 6 years as deputy chief of staff to George Osborne during his time as Chancellor, and chief of staff at the Department for Work and Pensions where she was later made a non-executive director.